s183620/Group-15/A3/README.md

 The IFC entities we need for our tool is the following: IFC_walls, IFC_roof, IFC_floor, IFC_windows, IFC_doors, IFC_foundation, IFC_spaces.
 We also gona need some IFC_properties like; thickness, height, width, material.
 In our tool BR18 is used to determine the requirements for the heat-transport and loss.

+For the building materials, it will be nescessary to assume an G-value and an U-value to calculations.

 ## 3D: What is the potential improvement offered by this tool?